Past Resident2018: Estonian Contemporary Art Development Center

 Paul Kuimet works with photographic installations and 16 mm films, the subject matter of which ranges from landscapes and architecture to objects and works of art mainly from the Modernist discourse.
-Kuimet’s photograps are often displayed as lightboxes in darkened spaces, which heightens the viewers’ relationships to the physical and pictorial space.
-His films that are constructed as continuous loops are displayed in relation to the existing exhibition space further emphasising their sculptural qualities rather than a narrative drive.
+Kuimet’s photographs are often displayed as lightboxes in darkened spaces, which heightens the viewers’ relationships to the physical and pictorial space.
+His films that are constructed as continuous loops are displayed in relation to the existing exhibition space further emphasizing their sculptural qualities rather than a narrative drive.

 Events & Exhibitions

 Past Resident2018: Federal Ministry for Arts, Culture, the Civil Service and Sport of Austria